zainabHath/MyRepo/Udacity/project3/README.md

 # Classic Arcade Game

-this game edited by me to add actions to the original version which was the starter project from udacity you can find it here: https://github.com/udacity/frontend-nanodegree-arcade-game
+this game edited by me to add actions to the original version which was the art assest and game engine from udacity you can find it here: https://github.com/udacity/frontend-nanodegree-arcade-game

 ## try me